bitrise-io/devcenter/_articles/en/troubleshooting/frequent-android-issues.md

 tag:
 - troubleshooting
 - android
-summary: 'Read about some of the most frequent issues with Android apps, including Android package problems and license errors. '
+description: 'Read about some of the most frequent issues with Android apps, including Android package problems and license errors. '
 menu:
   troubleshooting-main: